 Google is perhaps the most frequently used search engine and one would imagine to find any and all combinations of what even the modest of curiosities peak.
-I even tried Bing and a several combinations (Black, African American, women, female, horror, directors, filmmakers).
+I even tried Bing and several combinations (Black, African American, women, female, horror, directors, filmmakers).
 Either the World Wide Web is trolling me or the state of Black women directing horror films is a lonely, desolate highway.

 Just like James Spooner dispelled the question whether Black punk rockers existed, so will I seek to find and highlight these Black women horror directors who have yet to appear on my radar.
 Because I refuse to believe the future of genre film will not see horror films directed by Black women.
 Because it’s important that the tradition of ‘Black horror’ continues with female voices.
 Because horror itself needs these women to further enrich its evolution as a genre.